|

 commemorated fallen Union soldiers.
 Mindful of the sacrifices that both

-black and white people had made so that freedom could be nationalized, the
+black and white people had made so that freedom could be nationalized,

 participants enthusiastically embraced the trappings and symbols of